 Option 2 : almond flour shortbread crust - gluten free + grain free + keto

-- Cover a rectangle baking dish 9 inches x 5 inches, with parchment paper.
+- Cover a 9-inch x 5-inch rectangle baking dish with parchment paper.
 Set aside.

-- Gather the dough into a ball and place in the center of the prepared dish.
+- Gather the dough into a ball and place it in the center of the prepared dish.

-- Freeze for 10 minutes, while you are making the soft caramel.
+- Freeze for 10 minutes while making the soft caramel.

 - Combine with a spatula until it forms a consistent, smooth caramel.

-- Remove dish from the freezer and pour the caramel on top of the shortbread layer.
+- Remove the dish from the freezer and pour the caramel on top of the shortbread layer.

 - Spread the caramel evenly with the spatula and return the dish into the freezer for 10-12 minutes or until firm.